creativecreatorormaybenot/clock/README.md

   + Create temperature thermometer.

-  + Redo the layout animation calculations in background using a completely different concept.

   + Get fully familiar with the mock data and design hierarchy to work with the clock data.

   + Add wave animation to background.